-Many couples come to therapy and identify they have issues communicating.
-Often times the struggle is in listening.
-I need you to hear me, without preparing your response.
-Listening is not something we learn to do very well.
-We listen to answer, to respond, to share our views but not to HEAR, FEEL, CONNECT with what our partner is experiencing.
+Often times the struggle is in listenting.
+"I need you to hear me without preparing your response."
+Listening is not something we have learned to do well.
+We mostly listen to reply, respond, share or views and do not HEAR, FEEL or CONNECT with our partners experience.